John Wolcot: Life

 In 1780 Wolcot went to London and began writing satires.
 The first objects of his attentions were the members of the Royal Academy.
 These attempts being well received, he soon began to fly at higher game, the King and Queen being the most frequent marks for his satirical shafts.
 Between 1785 and 1796 he published The Lousiad: a Heroi-Comic Poem in five cantos, which took its name from a legend that a louse had once appeared on the King's dinner plate.
 In London Wolcot became an important figure in the art world as patron of both John Opie and later, Richard Morton Paye.

 Other objects of his attack were James Boswell, the biographer of Samuel Johnson; James Bruce, the Abyssinian traveller; Hannah More, former bluestocking and playwright and Bishop Porteus.
 Wolcot had a remarkable vein of humour and wit, which, while intensely comic to persons not involved, stung its subjects to the quick.
 He had likewise strong intelligence, and a power of coining effective phrases.
 In other kinds of composition, as in some ballads which he wrote, an unexpected touch of gentleness and even tenderness appears.
 Among these are The Beggar Man and Lord Gregory.

+Wolcot's contemporary, the Irish satirist Henrietta Battier, acknowledged his example and reputation by also writing under the pseudonym "Pindar": her political lampoons appeared under the name "Pat.
+Pindar".

-Much that he wrote has now lost all interest owing to the circumstances referred to being forgotten, but enough still retains its peculiar relish to account for his contemporary reputation.
+Much of what Wolcot wrote has now lost all interest owing to the circumstances referred to being forgotten, but enough still retains its peculiar relish to account for his contemporary reputation.

 The Austrian composer Joseph Haydn drew on Wolcot's ode To My Candle for his cantata Der Sturm, composed during his visit to London in 1791–1792.
 In 1811 Wolcot wrote a satirical poem The Carlton House Fete in response to the costly and elaborate Carlton House Fête held to celebrate the beginning of the Regency era.

 He died at his home in Latham Place (now part of Churchway), Somers Town, London on 14 January 1819, and was buried in a vault in the churchyard of St Paul's, Covent Garden.